avukalov-org/portfolio-web/README.md

 export default nextConfig;
 ```

-If you're asking yourself what these weird strings are, don't worry about it for now.

 ```dockerfile
 ARG NEXT_HYGRAPH_ENDPOINT_ARG
 ENV NEXT_HYGRAPH_ENDPOINT=$NEXT_HYGRAPH_ENDPOINT_ARG
 ```

-This is basically an environment variable I used for a headless CMS service, since I use a public Git repository (mainly to showcase my work).
-If you have private environment variables (for example, API keys) in your app, make sure to protect them and **NEVER** push your `.env` file to public Git repository.
+This is an environment variable I used for a headless CMS service.
+If you have private environment variables (for example, API keys) in your app, make sure to protect them.

 <div id='building-docker-image'/>